srobo/docs/troubleshooting/index.md

 If you don't find the information you need in this section you can use the [forum]({{ site.url }}/forum/) to get help with your specific problem.

-1. [`sr.robot` python library issues](/docs/troubleshooting/python) &mdash; Common problems with the `sr.robot` python library and possible solutions.
+1. [`sr.robot3` python library issues](/docs/troubleshooting/python) &mdash; Common problems with the `sr.robot3` python library and possible solutions.
 2. [Interactive Troubleshooter](/docs/troubleshooting/interactive_troubleshooter) &mdash; Consider using the Interactive Troubleshooter to narrow down your problem and find a solution.

 [General Troubleshooting Tips](#GeneralTips) {#GeneralTips}